Herb Profile: Mullein

 Mullein, Verbascum thapsus

 Mullein is one of the premier cough and respiratory remedies of the Europrean tradition.
 It is particularly used for a dry and irritable cough.
-Mullein opens the lungs, reduces coughing and tightness, lubricates the mucosa, relaxes the larynx, opens the sinuses and creates a feeling of openness in the head.
+Mullein leaf opens the lungs, reduces coughing and tightness, lubricates the mucosa, relaxes the larynx, opens the sinuses and creates a feeling of openness in the head.
 Mullein also has an influence on the nerves and the mind.
 It has a calming effect on inflamed and irritated nerves.

 We pick the leaves in the spring.
 The leaves are most often dried and used in tea in combination with other herbs.
 We also tincture them fresh to use in respiratory formulas.